MikaelLeonard/Midterm_BTC1855/README.md

 Step 5: Identify and remove outliers

-Step 6: Establish rush hours
+Step 6: Establish rush hours and get their most frequent stations

+Step 7: Get the most frequent stations during the weekends

+Step 8: